Like this article? Spread the word

 12. Be happy!

 It could be worse.
-You could be stuck in a cubicle, which is a very particular kind of cage made just for humans like you.
+You could be stuck in a cubicle and a very particular cage made just for humans like you.
 Instead, you’re at home, roaming free in your domain.
 So take advantage of the freedom, be happy, and do your most challenging work.